-- 2.10.1.
+2.10.1.
 The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
 Other lenders may also be prepared to negotiate premature redemption terms.
-The Council may take advantage of this and replace some loans with new loans, or repay loans without replacement, where this is expected to lead to an overall cost saving or a reduction in risk. - 2.10.2.
-The recent rise in interest rates means that more favourable debt rescheduling opportunities could arise than in previous years.
-The situation will be monitored however, and the Council as in previous years will consider the option of debt restructuring all or part of the debt portfolio during 2024/25, should the financial circumstances allow, for example, by using capital receipts from asset disposals to repay debt.
+The Council may take advantage of this and replace some loans with new loans, or repay loans without replacement, where this is expected to lead to an overall cost saving or a reduction in risk.